emilearthur/fastblog/_posts/2021-08-18-DataClass - Inheritance-and-Composition.md

             print("")
 ```

-As noted in the comments above the class `PayrollSystem` has a method `calculate_payroll` which takes collection(i.e. `List`) of employees and displays thier `id`, `name` and checks amount using `calculate_payroll()` method, which is part of the employee object.
+As noted in the comments above, the class `PayrollSystem` has a method `calculate_payroll` which takes collection(i.e. `List`) of employees and displays their `id`, `name` and checks amount using `calculate_payroll()` method, which is part of the employee object.

-We go ahead to implement a base class for employee that handles interface for employee types.
-This base class will futher be iherited by other classes.
+We go ahead to implement a base class for an employee that handles interface for employee types.
+This base class implemented will further be inherited by other classes.

 ```python
 from dataclasses import dataclass